 All SMs will have a 5-year management plan that have been agreed and signed by Historic England and will be managed in line with UKFS requirements.
-There are currently no SMs on Historic England's Heritage at Risk Register.
+There are currently no SMs within the area of this plan on Historic England's Heritage at Risk Register.